 Community Comment Session

-This policy establishes procedures to allow residents or ratepayers of the Moreton Bay region the opportunity to address Council.
+This Policy establishes procedures to allow Moreton Bay Regional Council residents and ratepayers the opportunity to address Council.

 Competitive Neutrality Complaints